DerwenAI/strwythura/NOTES.md

 ## TODOs

+ * is the  `spaCy` NLP pipeline including a lemmatizer?

  * fix the Streamlit app:
     - send thumb_up/thumb_down evals to Opik
     - iterate on design of the subgraph visualization